Borrdom/diffusionpy/docs/html/_sources/autoapi/diffusionpy/relaxation/index.rst

-.. py:function:: relaxation_mode(wvinit, ode, EJ, etaJ, exponent, M2, v2, tint, THFaktor, mobiles, immobiles, Mi, D, allflux, wi0, dmuext, wiB)
+.. py:function:: relaxation_mode(ode, EJ, etaJ, exponent, T=298.15, Mv=18.015, vv=0.001)

-   alter the ode function in diffusionpy.Diffusion_MS, to also solve the relaxation
+   alter the ode function in diffusionpy.Diffusion_MS, to also solve the relaxation of a component

-   :param wvinit: vector of the mass fractions of the mobile components
-   :type wvinit: array_like
-   :param ode: ode fuinction which is modified by the function
+   :param ode: ode function which is modified by this function
    :type ode: array_like
    :param EJ: Elasticity Moduli
    :type EJ: array_like